traindb-project/traindb-doc/docs/tutorial/getting_started.rst

   $ cd traindb
   $ mvn package

-Then, the file ``traindb-1.5.tar.gz`` is created in the ``traindb-assembly/target`` directory.
+Then, the file ``traindb-x.y.tar.gz`` is created in the ``traindb-assembly/target`` directory.
 You can unzip it as shown below.

 .. code-block:: console

-  $ tar xvfz traindb-assembly/target/traindb-1.5.tar.gz
+  $ tar xvfz traindb-assembly/target/traindb-*.tar.gz